 Your credit report contains information about you that banks, credit unions, and credit card companies are interested in seeing before lending you money.
-It includes your history of borrowing and paying back loans which may include a mortgage, credit cards, student loans, car loans, etc. It will show whether you pay your bills on time and how much you owe on your accounts.
-Negative financial management, such as late payments, bankruptcies, collections or liens, is included in a credit report and will impact your credit score.
+It includes your history of borrowing and paying back loans which may include student loans, a mortgage, credit cards, car loans, etc. It will show whether you pay your bills on time and how much you owe on your accounts.
+Poor fiscal management, such as late payments, bankruptcies, collections or liens, is included in a credit report and will impact your credit score.
 It may also include criminal records.

 How do I get a copy of my credit report?